 The annual symposium poster exhibition and competition, open to osteopathic residents, interns and medical students, grew 13 percent from 2012, and featured entries from five states, including Ohio, Illinois, Pennsylvania, Washington, and West Virginia.

-In all, 92 abstracts were submitted for this year's event.
+In all, 92 abstracts were submitted for last year's event.
 Of the poster abstracts accepted for the competition, 38 posters presented case reports and 43 posters presented the findings of biomedical/clinical research.
 Eleven additional posters were exhibited by faculty, osteopathic physicians and other medical education, but were not entered into competition.